tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 #### Risk and Returns in the Presence of a Benchmark: Tracking Error and Excess Expected Returns

 With the rise of passive investing is the rise of index replication.
 The purpose of index replication is to build a hedging strategy by investing in stocks.
 In this case of index replication, the portfolio's expected returns is replaced by the expected excess returns of the strategy, while the variance of the portfolio is replaced by the volatility of the tracking error (the difference between the return of the strategy and the return of the index).
-You may distinguish different cases of index replications:
+You may distinguish different cases of index replications (Roncalli, 2023):
 - Low tracking error volatility (less than 10bps) corresponds to physical or synthetic replication;
 - Moderate tracking error volatility (between 10 bps and 50 bps) corresponds to sampling (ie. less assets) replication;
 - Higher tracking error volatility (larger than 50 bps) corresponds to enhanced/tilted index, such as the low-carbon strategy or ESG-enhanced indexes.